 How I Ended Up With This Maserati

-In 2019 a mechanic friend of mine when to purchase a Porsche from an older gentleman in rural Oklahoma.
-While my friend didn’t buy the Porsche, he did buy several other cars including a 1989 Maserati 430i, aka a Biturbo, which had been sitting in a barn for some time but was fairly sound and reliable.
+In 2019, a mechanic friend of mine went to purchase a Porsche from an older gentleman in rural Oklahoma.
+While my friend didn’t buy the Porsche, he did buy several other cars including a 1989 Maserati 430i, also known as a Biturbo, which had been sitting in a barn for some time, but was fairly sound and reliable.
 The shop guys had some fun with it, going so far as to drive it to Radwood in Austin and a few other car shows, but, as they tend to, eventually lost interest and put the car in storage.

 As I was discussing needing a car for the 2023 road trip, and knowing my penchant for quirky cars with unobtanium parts, the shop owner jumped on the opportunity to sell me his derelict Biturbo.
 While I was initially interested, the mechanical maladies were too many and the timeline too short, so we didn’t end up putting a deal together and I bought a broken JDM oddball instead: